 ADHD can sometimes be difficult to treat, especially because it is usually diagnosed at an early age in children.
 Symptoms of this disorder may make it hard for children to focus on their treatment or engage in therapeutic and meditative practices.
-Frustration from failed interventions, or late diagnoses in adults, can increase anxiety, stress, and overall mental discomfort in clients, especially when they are also struggling with substance abuse or any other mental health condition.
+Frustration from failed interventions or late diagnoses in adults can increase anxiety, stress, and mental discomfort in clients.
+This is especially true when they are also struggling with substance abuse or any other mental health condition.
 Through medication, clinical therapy, and holistic techniques, individuals struggling with ADHD can find relief and skills to better cope with the disruptive and often distressing symptoms they might be experiencing.

 It is currently estimated that between 6% and 9% of children, and 5% of adults, struggle with ADHD.
-Studies have also found that individuals with ADHD are at a higher risk for developing a substance abuse disorder, and many people who seek treatment for alcohol or drug abuse often present as having been diagnosed with ADHD or become diagnosed while in treatment.
-Individuals struggling with ADHD may attempt to self-medicate to calm hyperactivity or induce sleep, or they may become addicted to the stimulants already prescribed to help manage their ADHD.
+Studies have also found that individuals with ADHD are at a higher risk for developing a substance abuse disorder.
+Many people who seek treatment for alcohol or drug abuse often present as having been diagnosed with ADHD or become diagnosed while in treatment.
+Individuals struggling with ADHD may attempt to self-medicate to calm hyperactivity or induce sleep.
+They may also become addicted to the stimulants already prescribed to help manage their ADHD.

 Do I Need An ADHD Treatment Center?